oleslav/BERT-NER-Mountains/README.md

 # BERT-NER-Mountains
 Pre-trained BERT fine-tuned on mountains dataset for Named entity recognition

-Description:
+**Description:**

 The files are designed specifically to work in Google Colab, because most of the work was done there.
+Upload Train_NER_BERT.ipynb or Test_NER_BERT.ipynb to Google Colab for direct use.

 Files:

 - data folder - contains a data and data specific scripts
-- weights folder - contains a weights for saved model
 - data/mountains_data.json - chatGPT-3.5 generated data in IOB format
+- data/mountains_data.csv - data converted to .csv format

 - requirements.txt - library that was used
 - Train_NER_BERT.ipynb - jupyter file to train and test
 - Test_NER_BERT.ipynb - jupyter file to load model and test